 Note: Baseline levels for chickenpox and shingles presentations to WA ASPREN GPs per thousand consultations were calculated using the mean of weekly WA ASPREN data from week 1, 2017 to week 52, 2021.

-There were no chickenpox presentations to EDs in the past week and shingles presentations decreased below the baseline level (Figure 13).
+There number of chickenpox and shingles presentations to EDs remained below baseline levels in the past week (Figure 13).